mtuann/infosecvinuni/_pages/openings.md

 The ideal candidates will have a strong background in computer science, mathematics, or a related field, with experience in machine learning and programming.
 A Bachelor's or Master's degree is required, and a PhD is preferred.

 These are full-time positions with competitive salary and benefits packages.
-For more information and to apply, please send your CV and a cover letter to `wong.ks@gmail.com` with the subject line "Research Assistant Position".
+For more information and to apply, please send your CV and a cover letter to `wong.ks@vinuni.edu.vn` with the subject line "Research Assistant Position".

 You can find the job openings here:
 [Opening RA]({{ site.baseurl }}/downloads/Call-for-RA.pdf),